mramshaw/Python_Cassandra/README.md

 (2 rows)
 $
 ```

+[Note that Cassandra has defaulted a lot of the table values for us.]

 Now we can kill Cassandra in the original console with Ctrl-C. Once it has stopped, remove `python-cassandra`: